LoganBresnahan/coupon_marketplace/README.md

 An explanation for postgres can be found at:
 /coupon_marketplace/lib/coupon_marketplace/repo.ex

-2. After running `mix setup` the development database should be populated with records.
+2. After running `mix ecto.setup` the development database should be populated with records.
 These are basic users and one admin user with usernames and passwords. (but you can also create your